melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 ### 2. Commit Phase

-The commit phase is when React actually makes those changes happen to the real DOM.

 - Necessary changes are applied to the real DOM

 All calculated changes are applied synchronously. `useEffect` runs shortly after via a separate “Passive Effects” step.